-The royalty covers the Kari North and Kari South tenements, representing approximately 500 square kilometres of the Houndé property package, and includes a Mineral Reserve of 1.7 million ounces (27.5 million tonnes at 2.0 grams per tonne using a cut-off grade of 0.5 grams per tonne gold, as of December 2018), including the Vindaloo deposit and the Bouéré deposit.
+The royalty covers the Kari North and Kari South tenements, representing approximately 500 square kilometres of the Houndé property package.
+The property has a Proven and Probable Mineral Reserve containing 1.4 million ounces of gold within 24.2 million tonnes of ore with an average grade of 1.8 grams per tonne gold.
+This Reserve is based on variable economic cut-off grades ranging from 0.5-0.8 grams per tonne gold, depending on the deposit and the metallurgy.
+The Reserve Estimate is effective as of December 31, 2019 and includes the Vindaloo deposit and stockpiles and the Bouéré deposit.

 Houndé is an open pit gold mine with a 3.0 million tonne per year processing plant using a gravity circuit and a carbon-in-leach plant.
-Endeavour recently announced that it has successfully extended the Kari Pump mineralized zone along with discovering additional mineralized zones.
-A number of the high-priority targets are on the Sandstorm royalty ground.

-Endeavour also announced the results of a successful drilling campaign.
+Endeavour announced an updated Resource on July 22, 2020.
 See www.endeavourmining.com for more information.